stoeckley/Eat-Static/README.md

 ***

-**First**, if you want a static type system that runs at compile time, consider [Core.Typed](https://github.com/clojure/core.typed).
-Alternately, there is the interesting [core.contracts](https://github.com/clojure/core.contracts) library.
-Both these options add a fair amount of verbosity and additional logic to your work.
-Instead, Eat Static prioritizes streamlined syntax to guard how you call functions and ensure that arguments and data structures are always what you expect -- without writing much extra code.
-If you desire this flexibility and power without syntax bloat, Eat Static might be for you.
-A final alternative is [Prismatic Schema] (https://github.com/Prismatic/schema), which offers data validation in the spirit of this library.
-Eat Static takes a different approach, and makes expressions part of the type safety, while giving top priority to quick syntax for all the features.
+**First**, a couple good pre-requisites for using Eat Static are Sierra's [Thinking in Data](http://www.infoq.com/presentations/Thinking-in-Data) and Hickey's [Simplicity Matters](https://www.youtube.com/watch?v=rI8tNMsozo0), both of which expound the virtues of consolidating function arguments as an associative structure, and using run-time checks via assertions to make your code safer in a dynamic environment.
+(These checks are easily disabled when you compile for production.)

 **Second**, Eat Static was an excellent techno group from the U.K.

-**Third**, a couple good pre-requisites for using Eat Static are Sierra's [Thinking in Data](http://www.infoq.com/presentations/Thinking-in-Data) and Hickey's [Simplicity Matters](https://www.youtube.com/watch?v=rI8tNMsozo0), both of which expound the virtues of consolidating function arguments as an associative structure, and using run-time checks via assertions to make your code safer in a dynamic environment.
-(These checks are easily disabled when you compile for production.)
+***

+##### Alternatives

+Other libraries which aim to solve similar problems are [Core.Typed](https://github.com/clojure/core.typed), [core.contracts](https://github.com/clojure/core.contracts), and [Prismatic Schema] (https://github.com/Prismatic/schema).
+These first two options add a fair amount of verbosity and additional logic to your work which can interfere with the elegance of coding Clojure.
+Schema offers validation in the spirit of this library, but doesn't address many of the needs of this author.

+Eat Static takes a different approach, and makes ordinary functions and expressions part of the type safety, while giving top priority to quick syntax for all the features.
+It aims to provide a genuinely trivial effort for adding safety checks and trait techniques to any function or ordinary Clojure map with no heavy boilerplate or changes to how you structure your code.

+***

 ### Includes